Vladi756/Health_Club_Database/README.md

 ## Visualization

-The SQL server was connected to Tableau and a comprehensive dasbhoard was created based off the data inserted into the datbase:
+The SQL server was connected to Tableau and a comprehensive dasbhoard was created based off the data inserted into the database:

 ![image](https://user-images.githubusercontent.com/74903538/169575400-1845fc0f-e8c9-4a0a-ac9c-6b125dfb7539.png)